Achieving Realism in Watercolour

 Students should bring:

-- Watercolour brushes: minimum one large wash brush 1” or larger and one round brush #6 or larger.
+- Watercolour brushes: minimum one large mop brush 1” or larger, two round brush #6 or similar, and #10 or larger, one stiff fan brush about 1” wide, and an angle brush about ½” of wider, a fan brush with stiff bristles.
 Any other brushes you may already have.

 - Watercolour paint: artist quality if possible, one each – red, yellow, blue and dark brown at a minimum.
 FYI, Tom’s palette includes cadmium yellow, cadmium red, alizarin crimson, ultramarine blue, pthalo blue, cerulean blue, yellow ochre, burnt sienna, burnt umber, paynes grey, sepia, and titanium white.